Frequently Asked Questions

 Why is there a budget end date on the report?

 Some projects do not allow budgets to be carried over.
 The funds must be used in a particular period.
 Refer to your award document or contact your service team for assistance.

 What will happen if I overspend a particular budget category?

 You may need approval from the sponsor to alter the initially-proposed budget.
 Some sponsors allow minor changes without approval, but other sponsors require that all changes to the budget be approved by them.
 Refer to your award document to learn your sponsor's requirements.

 To modify your budget, complete a Budget Amendment Request and submit it to your post-award grant administrator.
 Submit this request before completing any paperwork that would cause a particular budget category to be overspent.
 You must provide justification for the adjustment; the Office of Research will determine whether the sponsor needs to be contacted.

 Generally, sponsors need to approve of alterations to the participant costs budget.

 If I am looking at a report, how will I know if I am overdrawn?

-Each budget category can be overdrawn, and the overall award can be overdrawn.
-If a particular budget category is overdrawn, complete a Budget Adjustment Form.
+Individual budget categories can be overdrawn, and the overall award can be overdrawn.
+If a particular budget category is overdrawn, complete a Budget Amendment Request.
 If the overall award is overdrawn, contact your post-award grant administrator to determine the appropriate steps to clear the overdrawn amount.
 The principal investigator is always responsible for overdrawn amounts.

 Gifts vs. Sponsored Research